aaesmail/angular-Recipe-Book/README.md

 ## Uses the following features in Angular:
 * Built with the angular CLI
 * Components, Services & Pipes
+* Http service provided by angular
+* Forms Modules
 * NgRx / Redux
 * Lazy Loading
+* Firebase as a backend for data storage
+* Firebase for hosting site
+*